 To stimulate and foster talent and enthusiasm for choral singing among young people

-This scheme is aimed at young budding sopranos, altos and basses (tenors are already covered by our Young Apprentice Tenor Scheme).
+This scheme is aimed at young budding sopranos and altos (tenors and basses are already covered by our Young Apprentice Bass and Tenor Scheme).
 It encourages young people, aged 16-19, to experience the joys of harmony and the power of singing great music together, performing in London’s principal venues with top musicians.

 Young singers become full members of the choir and pay only a token subscription – a fraction of the amount paid by other choir members.

-See what our first Young Singer, Maya (2013-15), says about here experience here.
+See what our first Young Singer, Maya (2013-15), says about her experience here.

-For more details, please send us an email for the attention of the YSS Secretary.
+For more details, please send us an email.

 The Front Row Club